International Airline Tickets

 Receiving Your Travel Docs

-When you arrive in Tahiti and exit customs, you'll walk straight ahead to the True Tahiti Vacation Board.
-Look for our representatives.
-They'll be wearing red and standing next to a white board with your name on it.
+When you arrive in Tahiti and exit customs, you'll walk straight ahead to the South Pacific Transport Board.
+Look also for the True Tahiti Vacation sign and you will see your names on the board!
+Our representatives will be wearing green & white shirts.
 He/she will provide you all of the travel documents for your trip.

 Luggage carts are free when you arrive at the international terminal.
 Outside of the international terminal you will need a 100 franc coin to use the carts.